qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/ReportApi.md

 HTTP request | Description
 ------------- | -------------
-**GET** [**/report/organization/{organizationId}**](ReportApi.md#getTimePerUserReport) | Gets the report of total time spent per user inside the organization.
+**GET** [**/report/place/{placeId}**](ReportApi.md#getTimePerUserReport) | Gets the report of total time spent per user inside the place of an organization.

 <a name="getTimePerUserReport"></a>
 # **getTimePerUserReport**
-> List getTimePerUserReport(organizationId)
+> List getTimePerUserReport(placeId)

-Gets the report of total time spent per user inside the organization.
+Gets the report of total time spent per user inside the place of an organization.

-    Gets the report of total time spent by each user inside the organization.
+    Gets the report of total time spent per user inside the place of an organization.
 Only web-app administrators can access this end-point.

 ### Parameters

 Name | Type | Description
 ------------- | ------------- | -------------
- **organizationId** | **Long**| ID of the organization.
+ **placeId** | **Long**| ID of the organization.
 The viewer administrator must have permissions for this organization.

 ### Return type